sierrahotel777/Daily-Digest-News-Aggregator/README.md

-## 🚀 Final Project: Daily Digest - News Aggregator App
+## 🚀 App Project: Daily Digest - News Aggregator App

 **Daily Digest** is a full-stack news aggregator application built using the MERN stack.
 It fetches and displays real-time news articles via a user-friendly mobile interface.